 If you test positive for coronavirus, you must self-isolate for 10 days.
 That means staying at your university accommodation and avoiding contact with other people as much as possible, including those you live with.
 You should not leave your place of residence for any reason (other than to seek medical help, or in another emergency such as a fire alarm).

-If anyone in your household displays Covid symptoms during the 14-day period they should get tested for Covid-19.
+If anyone in your household displays Covid symptoms during the 10-day period they should get tested for Covid-19.
 If their test is positive they’ll need to self-isolate for 10 days from when their symptoms started but if their test result is negative they should continue to self-isolate for the original 10-day period.
 The 10 days does not restart if a different person you live with gets symptoms while you're self-isolating.

 If you do not have symptoms you do NOT need to get tested.
 Please note that receiving a negative Covid-19 test during a period of self isolation does not shorten the length of time for which you are required to self isolate - you must still isolate for the required time period.

 A failure to self-isolate where required will be considered a significant breach of the ‘Keeping each other safe principles’ and therefore a breach of the student conduct regulations.
 From 28 September, people will be required to self-isolate by law if they test positive or are contacted by a test and trace service.